 Mechanism of ginger in hair follicle growth

 Ginger’s active compound, 6-gingerol, may not be the hair growth stimulant some believe it to be.
-Research from the National Library of Medicine indicates that this component could actually slow down follicular activity rather than enhance it.
+Research indicates that this component could actually slow down follicular activity rather than enhance it.

 Instead of promoting anagen – the hair’s growing phase – 6-gingerol has been shown to potentially inhibit it.

 The application of ginger directly onto the scalp can sometimes do more harm than good for those looking to boost their hair growth.
-While its nutrients can contribute to stronger and healthier hair, there is no direct link between topical ginger use and increased hair production.
+While its nutrients can contribute to stronger and healthier hair, there is no strong evidence that topical ginger increases hair production.

 It’s important for individuals considering ginger as a treatment for their mane to understand its real effects on the follicles before incorporating it into their routine.